mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 without potential harm to both ships.

 Ramming a ship to reduce its tumble can be costly.
-The attacking ship’s Pilot must make a Difficult (10+) Pilot check (DEX) to close the gap and ‘gently’ ram the target ship.
+The attacking ship's Pilot must make a Difficult (10+) Pilot check (DEX) to close the gap and ‘gently' ram the target ship.
 Failure results in damage to both ships equal to damage dice of 2 + the negative Effect as a positive modifier.
 For example, a failure with an